alexandresalome/php-webdriver/README.rst

 **v1.0**

-* Cleanup Behat sentences and retry in case of failure
+* Cleanup Behat sentences
+* Retry "should see" tests in case of failure (for Ajax features)

 **v0.5**